pytorch/TensorRT/cpp/trtorchc/README.md

                                         calibration-cache argument) [ float |
                                         float32 | f32 | half | float16 | f16 |
                                         int8 | i8 ] (default: float)
-      -d[type], --device-type=[type]    The type of device the engine should be built for [ gpu | dla ] (default: gpu) --engine-capability=[capability]  The type of device the engine should be
+      --forced-fallback-ops             List of operators in the graph that should be forced to fallback to Pytorch for execution -d[type], --device-type=[type]    The type of device the engine should be built for [ gpu | dla ] (default: gpu) --engine-capability=[capability]  The type of device the engine should be